ParkJaeyun94/spring_summary/note.md

 > Methods in this class will reuse a MockServletContext that was created by the Spring TestContext Framework.

 > [메서드]
 > post(URI uri) : Create a MockHttpServletRequestBuilder for a POST request.
+> put : !!
 #